Sili0/projet-ultrasons/README.md

 Youtube channel with the video used to identify bubble sizes and their time-code in the acquisition:

 [![YouTube](https://img.shields.io/badge/YouTube-projetultrasons-red?logo=youtube&logoColor=white)](https://www.youtube.com/@projet-ultrasons)
 > **_NOTE:_**  The video playback speed is not constant due to YouTube encoding issue as the original file is in high frame rate (240 frame per second), so it appears that the ramp speed is not constant.
-It is of course not the case.
+It is of course not the case in the original video.